 2 tbs oil reserved from fish fry

-Pour water over the tamarind and mix to separate seeds and skin from the paste.
-Strain and reserve the liquid.
-Combine coriander, chilis and garlic in a blender.
-In reserved oil from frying the fish, fry coriander/chili mixture until fragrant.
-Then add the 1/2 cup of tamarind juice.
-Add sugars, fish sauce, and salt to the skillet.
-Bring to a boil then reduce heat for 1 more minute.
+Add your 1/2 cup of tamarind water along with sugar, fish sauce, and salt to the skillet.
+Bring this to a boil then reduce heat for 1 more minute.
 Serve on top of fish and garnish with coriander leaf.

 This Thai chef shows us how to make the recipe.
 She deep-fries without flour —another option!
 Enjoy her professional straight-forward approach as this spicy tamarind sauce is prepared.

-With these traditional tastes of the Southeast Asia region, we hope you'll successfully find a favorite!
-Whether you prefer salty, sweet, spicy, or in combination, this selection gives you a decent range for enjoying the Red Snapper.
+With these traditional tastes of Asia we hope you'll try them each and find a favorite!
+Whether you prefer salty, sweet, spicy, or all of the above, this selection gives you a good range for enjoying fried Red Snapper multiple ways.
 Let us know how it goes!

 Food is a highlight of all of our tours.
 Planning for 2021 and beyond?
 Check out our tours in Vietnam, Thailand and Korea and taste the flavors first-hand.